pulumi/pulumi-self-hosted-installers/aks-hosted/README.md

   * api.{domain} - e.g. api.pulumi.example.com
   * app.{domain} - e.g. app.pulumi.example.com
 * TLS certificates for each domain endpoint.
 You can use the following to create self-signed certs:
   ```
   openssl \
   req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem \
   -days { days_until_expiration } -nodes -subj "/CN={ common_name }" \
-  -addext "subjectAltName = DNS:{ common name }"
+  -addext "subjectAltName = DNS:{ common_name }"
   ```
+  Where `{ days_until_expiration }` is set to a number of days for the cert (e.g. 365).
+  And, `{ common_name }` is set to `api.{domain}` for the api cert and key and set to `app.{domain}` for the console cert and key (e.g. api.example.com and app.example.com, respectively).

+  > ⚠️ If using self-signed certificates, you will need to load the cert into your workstation (e.g. MacOS Keychain Access) so that browser and `pulumi` CLI access work correctly.

 ## What does each Pulumi program do?